yenyang/Anarchy/Anarchy/LongDescription.md

 Anarchy disables error checks for tools in a way that the errors are not shown at all.
 This mod allows you to place vegetation and props (using DevUI 'Add Object' menu or other mods) overlapping or inside the boundaries of other objects and close together.
 This mod includes a network upgrades (re)placement overhaul (quay, retaining walls, grass strips, street trees, etc.) and additional network placement options such as constant slope, force ground, and force elevated.
 Sully has prepared an Amazing! demo video about detailing with Anarchy on Youtube.
+I made a no frills demo YouTube video about network anarchy and the network upgrades overhaul.

 ## Dependencies
 Unified Icon Library